aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to CSV via Java" h2="Convert XPS file to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XPS to CSV conversion feature in their Java applications.
+This two-step process begins with the use of Aspose.PDF for Java to render XPS to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents without any external dependencies.
+It provides a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.

+Once the XPS document is converted to XLSX, the second step is to convert XLSX to CSV.
+This can be achieved by using Aspose.Cells for Java, a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without any external dependencies.
+It provides a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.
+Aspose.Cells for Java also provides support for a variety of file formats such as XLSX, XLS, CSV, HTML, and more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to CSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to CSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XPS to CSV conversion feature in their Java applications.
+Aspose.PDF for Java enables developers to render XPS to XLSX and Aspose.Cells for Java enables developers to convert XLSX to CSV.
+Both components are part of the Aspose.Total for Java suite, which provides a comprehensive set of components for developers to easily integrate various features in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}